mxstbr/mxstbr.com/pages/thoughts/bad-technical-decisions-at-spectrum.md

 ### Avoid WYSIWYG editing

-Writing is the primary activity on Spectrum, so we wanted the experience to be great.
+Writing is one of the primary activities on Spectrum, so we wanted the experience to be great.
 I decided to replace our plaintext markdown input with a custom WYSIWYG editor based on [Draft.js](https://draft-js.org).

 Unfortunately it did not work out well.
 The editor is really buggy, even after months of work our users rightfully complain about it constantly.
 On top of that, the library makes up a majority of our JavaScript bundle size and the lack of cross-browser support means that we had to keep the plaintext input around as a fallback. 👎